 In the end, when making the decision to acquire a property, the borrower needs to consider various factors.
 First, the borrower should know what the lender believes the borrower can afford and what size of a mortgage the lender is willing to give.
 Formulas are used to get an idea as to what size mortgage a client can handle.
-More importantly, the borrower should evaluate finances and preferences when making the decision as to how much can be borrowed for a mortgage.
+More importantly, the borrower should evaluate finances and preferences when making the decision.
 Knowing the mortgage size that can be handled also helps the borrow narrow down the playing field so that precious time is not wasted in touring homes that are out of the price range.

-There are several ratios that lenders consider when determining how much money a person can borrow for a mortgage.
+There are two DTI ratios that lenders consider when determining how much money a person can borrow for a mortgage.
 In this, it is good to know what factors lenders consider when determining how much money to lend.
 A strong downpayment can also help homebuyers qualify for a better rate.

-- Most lenders require a down payment of around 20% of the price of the home.
+Most lenders ideally like to see a down payment of around 20% of the price of the home.
 Putting 20% down on your home eliminates the need for private mortgage insurance (PMI) requirements, though may lenders allow buyers to purchase their home with smaller down payments.
-However, with a down payment of 20% or greater, the borrower may not have to have mortgage insurance.
+The average homeowner puts about 10% down when they buy.
 The down payment also has an impact on the monthly mortgage payment and on the front-end and back-end of the loan.
 More expensive homes can be purchased with larger down payments.
 Buyers with limited savings who think it would take a long time to reach a large downpayment savings goal may consider looking into government sponsored housing programs requiring little or no downpayment.